mzampetakis/unwordle/README.md

 # Unrordle

-Unrordle is a try to solve the `wordle` puzzle.
+Unrordle is a toy app that tries to solve the `wordle` puzzle.
 Wordle is a game where use has to guess the WORDLE (a word) in 6 tries.
 Each guess must be a valid 5-letter word.
 After each guess, the color of the tiles will change to show how close your guess was to the word.

 ## Prerequisites